VertexFramework/vertex-4-polaris/security.md

 ## How to report vulnerability

-If you find a potential vulnerability in Lena, please inform us of [robotsvision.vx@gmail.com].
+If you find a potential vulnerability in Vertex, please inform us of [robotsvision.vx@gmail.com].
 I call for confidentiality until a correction is developed.

 ## Consideration of messages